 Can an inexpensive roll of tape mean the difference between comfort and agony on extra-long runs?
 Ask savvy athletes who won’t run without it!

-Diagnosis: Jogger’s Nipple
+Diagnosis: What is Jogger’s Nipple

 The potential for sore, red, irritated nipples while running has been around so long, this condition has earned nicknames, including Red Eleven, Raver’s Nipple, Big Qs, Stingers, Nipple Chafe and more.

 Take no action when these symptoms occur and nipple areas can begin to crack and bleed.
-The most often reason this takes place has to do with wearing coarse, cotton tops that continually rub with each footfall.
+The most often reason this takes place has to do with wearing coarse or cotton tops that continually rub with each footfall.

 - Women can choose seamless bras made of soft fibre to constrict breast movement.

 - Avoid cotton shirts when running, especially if there’s nothing between you and the shirt but skin.